marklindsey11/hashgraph/core-concepts/mirror-nodes.md

 * Audit support
 * Monitoring

 While mirror nodes receive information from the consensus nodes, they do not contribute to consensus themselves.
-The trust of Hedera is derived based on. the consensus reached by the consensus nodes.
-That trust is transferred to the mirror nodes using signatures, chain of hashes and state proofs.
+The trust of Hedera is derived based on the consensus reached by the consensus nodes.
+That trust is transferred to the mirror nodes using signatures, chain of hashes, and state proofs.

 At version 1.0, mirror nodes will run the same code as consensus nodes.